calvinhzy/aaz/Commands/storage-mover/project/_list.md

 # [Command] _storage-mover project list_

-Lists all projects in a Storage Mover.
+Lists all Projects in a Storage Mover.

 ## Versions